labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. function:: min()

-Returns the minimum value of a given parameter, which can be a sequence. 返回给定参数的最小值，参数可以为序列。
+Returns the minimum value of a given parameter, which can be a sequence.
 ::

     print ("min(80, 100, 1000) : ", min(80, 100, 1000))